 SAKTHI AWARD, C P MENON AWARD, MUTTATHU VARKEY AWARD, DEVI PRASADAM AWARD,

-SANJAYAN AWARD, CHANDU MENON AWARD, BAHRAIN AWARD, OMAN PRATHIBHA PURASKAR,
+AMRITAKEERTI PURASKARAM, CHANDU MENON AWARD, BAHRAIN AWARD, OMAN

-VALLATHOL SAMMAN, FELLOWSHIP OF KERALA SAHITYA AKADEMI, JNANAPPANA AWARD.
+PRATHIBHA PURASKAR, VALLATHOL SAMMAN, FELLOWSHIP OF KERALA SAHITYA AKADEMI,

-WORKS TRANSLATED TO ENGLISH Agni (novel) available as paperback and e-book on Amazon, Now For a Tearful Smile (novel, translation of Iniyoru Nirakanchiri) on Amazon, Patches of Shade (novel, translation of Nizhalpadukal) Kerala Sahitya Akademi, Maybe Another Day (novel, translation of Spandamapinikale Nandi) National Sahitya Akademi, Zero (novel) Arnold Heinmann.
+Agni (novel) available as paperback and e-book on Amazon.
+Birds That Fly Ahead (novel, translation of Munpe Parakuna Pakshikal), Heart-Rending Times (novel, translation of Karal Pilarum Kalam), Now For a Tearful Smile (novel, translation of Iniyoru Nirakanchiri) on Amazon, Patches of Shade (novel, translation of Nizhalpadukal) Kerala Sahitya Akademi, Maybe Another Day (novel, translation of Spandamapinikale Nandi) National Sahitya Akademi, Zero (novel) Arnold Heinmann.

 FORAYS INTO FILM WORLD